 How much sense does it make to keep clutter in your garage and leave your expensive car outside in all weathers?
 None at all, but that’s what many people do!

 It’s becoming increasingly rare here in the UK for people who have a garage to use it for it’s intended purpose.
 Most opt to leave their cars parked in their driveway instead.

-Now, I’m willing to concede that some of these owners may prefer to do this in the more clement months of the year because garage entrances (like public car parking spaces) in the UK are generally designed with a gap on either side that is only wide enough for a single-celled amoeba to navigate through.
+Now, I’m willing to concede that some people may prefer to do this in the more clement months of the year because garage entrances (like public car parking spaces) in the UK are generally so narrow that the gap on either side of a car is only enough space for a single-celled amoeba to squeeze through.
 And some drivers may be too tired or lazy to go to the bother of opening and closing the garage door when they arrive home.
-But if you take a stroll through this same suburb on a Sunday afternoon when some of these doors are open, the true reason for most of the habitual driveway parking is revealed.
-The garages are too full of clutter for the owners to drive their cars in!
+But if you take a stroll through any suburb on a Sunday afternoon when some of these garage doors are open, the true reason for most of the habitual driveway parking is revealed.
+The garages are too full of clutter for the owners to put their cars in.

-Nor is this unique to the UK.
-I see this situation wherever I go in the world.
-In people’s driveways there are cars worth thousands – or sometimes tens of thousands – of dollars, exposed to the elements, year in, year out, while in the cosy shelter of their garage there is clutter that’s usually worth a few hundred dollars at most.
+And this is by no means unique to the UK.
+I see this wherever I go in the world.
+In people’s driveways there are cars worth thousands – or sometimes tens of thousands – of pounds/dollars, exposed to the elements, year in, year out, while the cosy shelter of the garage provides storage for clutter that’s usually worth a few hundred pounds/dollars at most.
 It makes no sense at all.

 How having clutter in your garage can affect you